MasseR/modern-purescript/README.md

 But notably it doesn't provide you with npm tooling.

+You will end up with empty dependencies at first but invoking `install-spago-style` will fill up your local environment with whatever is needed by spago (coming from nix?)

 You can have a live build environment either through a combination of `spago ide` + `parcel index.html` or `spago build --watch` + `parcel index.html`

 - https://github.com/purescript/spago